epfl-systemf/Warblre/README.md

 - **tactics**: some general purpose tactics.
 - **utils**: auxiliary definitions, such as extra operations and proofs on lists, the error monad, typeclasses, ...

-A list of differences between the mechanization and the specification in [`doc/Differences.md`](doc/Differences.md).

-### Engines
+## Engines

-In the `engines` directory, we include the code needed to turn the extracted code into two fully featured engines, one in OCaml and one in JavaScript.
+The `engines` directory contains the code needed to turn the extracted code into two fully featured engines, one in OCaml and one in JavaScript.
-For instance, this is where we need to provide implementations for the abstract types and Unicode operations of the functor discussed above.
+For instance, this is where implementations for the abstract types and Unicode operations of the functor discussed above are provided.
 Some of this code is common to the both engines, for instance a pretty-printer for regexes, and is stored in the `common` subdirectory.

 The `ocaml` subdirectory contains code specific to the OCaml engine.